 Nathan specializes in creating privacy investigative devices and services.
 He has over 20 years of experience in data privacy including founding Good Research, lecturing at UC Berkeley, being published on major news outlets such as the New York Times, CNN and ABC, and testifying on his research before the House, Senate and Federal Trade Commission.

 Will leads the technical investigations and develops tools to ensure data protection, privacy, fairness, and model accountability.
 Will has a background in finance, and led teams that developed, reviewed and made use of financial models.
-He helps organizations build good products that incorporate by design: privacy, security, and user experience.

 Meet Our Board